-Plymouth College should respond to all reports and concerns of child on child sexual violence and sexual harassment, including those that have happened outside of the school or college premises, and or online.
+Plymouth College should respond to all reports and concerns of child on child sexual violence and sexual harassment, including those that have happened outside of the School premises, and/or online.

 Reports of sexual violence and sexual harassment are likely to be complex and require difficult professional decisions to be made, often quickly and under pressure.
-The Department for Education has published detailed advice to support schools and colleges: Sexual violence and sexual harassment between children in schools and colleges and includes, what sexual violence and sexual harassment look like, important context to be aware of, related legal responsibilities for schools and colleges and advice on a whole school or college approach to preventing child on child sexual violence and sexual harassment.
+The Department for Education has published detailed advice to support schools and colleges: Sexual violence and sexual harassment between children in schools and colleges which includes what sexual violence and sexual harassment look like, important context to be aware of, related legal responsibilities for schools and advice on a whole school approach to preventing child on child sexual violence and sexual harassment.
 This part of the guidance does not attempt to provide (nor would it be possible to provide) detailed guidance on what to do in any or every particular case.
-The guidance provides effective safeguarding practice and principles for schools and colleges to consider in their decision making process.
+The guidance provides effective safeguarding practice and principles for the School to consider in its decision making process.

-Ultimately, any decisions are for the school to make on a case-by-case basis, with the designated safeguarding lead (or a deputy) taking a leading role and using their professional judgement, supported by other agencies, such as children's social care and the police as required.
+Ultimately, any decisions are for the School to make on a case-by-case basis, with the designated safeguarding lead (or a deputy) taking a leading role and using their professional judgement, supported by other agencies, such as children's social care and the police as required.